 CBIO 8338.
 Nobel Laureates in the Life Sciences.
-This course is intended to give first-year IGP students a personal perspective on the careers of exceptional cell and developmental biology researchers.
+This course is intended to give students a personal perspective on the careers of exceptional cell and developmental biology researchers.
 Each session will focus on Nobel Prize or Lasker Award winners in Physiology or Medicine that have impacted cell and developmental biology fields.
 A faculty member with training or interest ties to the researcher will present and lead a discussion on the research topic and the history of the researcher’s career.
 In preparation for each session, the students will research the information at or linked to the award Web sites.
 For each session, the students will be given a key paper(s) of the winner (or the winner’s acceptance speech, or biographical articles, etc. at the discretion of the faculty member).
 During the class-time interactions with the faculty member, the students will incorporate their perspectives on what they found interesting about the winner’s history.
 For the last wrap-up session, each student will pick an award winner, who has not been discussed, and prepare a 15-minute presentation about that person.
 Note this class is offered in module format and is cross-listed as a module Bioregulation II.
 SPRING.
 [1 didactic credit].
 Lee.

 All CBIO Courses (MIS requires you to search for your classes, please enter cbio into search area)